300 Jay Street

 Financial aid awards that do not have to be repaid.
 Generally, grants are for undergraduate students, and the grant amount is based on need, school cost, and enrollment status.

 A status of enrollment in which a student is registered for a minimum of six credits or equated credits.
-A student must be a least a half-time student to qualify for Supplemental Educational Opportunity Grant, the Federal Work-Study Program, Perkins loan and Direct loans.
+A student must be a least a half-time student to qualify for Supplemental Educational Opportunity Grant, the Federal Work-Study Program, and Direct loans.

 The legal status conferred on an alien by immigration law.